Measurement-induced nonlocal entanglement in a hot, strongly-interacting atomic system

-Faraday rotation probing detects the collective electron spin ${\bf \Espin} \equiv \sum_k {\bf \espin}\supk$ by coupling to the probe polarization.
-On passing through the ensemble the optical polarization experiences rotation by an angle $g {\Espin}_{z}(t) \ll 1$, where $z$ is the propagation axis of the probe and $g$ is light-atom coupling constant.
-This rotation is detected by a balanced polarimeter {(BP)}, which gives a signal proportional to the Stokes parameter
+\textbf{Non-destructive measurement} \\ We perform a continuous non-destructive readout of the spin polarization using Faraday rotation of off-resonance light.
+On passing through the cell the optical polarization experiences rotation by an angle $g {\Cspin}_{z}(t) \ll \pi$, where $z$ is the propagation axis of the probe, $g$ is a light-atom coupling constant and ${\bCspin} \equiv \bEspin_a - \bEspin_b$, where $\bEspin_\alpha$ is the collective spin orientation from atoms in hyperfine state $\alpha \in \{1,2\}$ (see \MySI - Observed spin signal).

+For thermalized spin states $\langle {\bCspin}\rangle \propto \langle \bEspin \rangle$, so that the observed polarization rotation gives a view into the full spin dynamics.
+The optical rotation is detected by a balanced polarimeter {(BP)}, which gives a signal proportional to the Stokes parameter

 where ${S}_x$ is the Stokes component along which the input beam is polarized \cite{ColangeloNJP2013}. ${S}_y^{(\rm in)}(t)$ is a zero-mean Gaussian process, whose variance is dictated by photon shot-noise and is characterized by a power-spectral analysis of the BP signal \cite{LuciveroPRA2016}.